 - Champions League patch applique on right sleeve

 - Name and number in thin plastic applique

 - #21, Size XL

-Live Onlus is an Italian non-profit organization created in 2008 by Andrea Zalamena with the participation of the soccer player Alessandro Lambrughi (the current Livorno defender).
-Many soccer players have been involved in the charity over the years (Leonardo Bonucci, Ermanno Fumagalli, Alvaro Morata and many others), serving as the charity's testimonials.
+Live Onlus is an Italian nonprofit organization created in June, 2008 by Andrea Zalamena with the participation of the soccer players Alessandro Lambrughi (former Livorno defender for six years) and Giacomo Bindi.
+Many soccer players have been involved in the charity over the years (Leonardo Bonucci, Pasquale Schiattarella, Miralem Pjanic, Daniele Rugani, Matteo Bruscagin, Elia Legati, Ermanno Fumagalli, Davide Di Quinzio, Alvaro Morata and many others), serving as the charity's testimonials.

 Monza-based Live Onlus has been helping sports associations and local schools in the northern Italian towns of Monza and Brianza by donating defibrillators and sports equipment, and redoing fields.